chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 #3 - The `raw_input` Function

 Another `type` in python is the function.
 A function takes in any number of arguments (variables passed into the function) and returns a value.
-You've already seen two functions above, the `int` and `str` functions that take in any type and returns a new variable corresponding to the type you asked for.
+You have already seen two functions above, the `int` and `str` functions that take in any type and returns a new variable corresponding to the type you asked for.

 The `raw_input(some_string)` function prints the argument you give it and then waits for the user to enter in any code via the keyboard.
 When the user hits enter, `raw_input` then returns the value entered in as a string.